AhmadovS/csc488/A4/TEMPLATE.md

 |return value (procedures would leave return value as UNDEFINED)

 Each scope will have an associated lexical level (LL) in reference to the main scope.
 The main scope has a LL of 0.
 The display is initialized at display[0] pointing to the head of the main activation record.
-Note that the dynamic link for this record will be null as it has nowhere to return to.
+The activation record of the program scope is treated more specially, and explain further in section 5.
 Any initilized variables are also pushed in to the stack, these also act as the global variables within that program.

 As our programs are sequential, it implies we can use the same activation record for all the minor scopes as they will only refere to variables in sequential order.
 We will create a record just like before, however, we will not increment the lexical level and thus not create a new display pointer.
 We will simply give it the same dynamic link as the main scope it is currently sitting in.